 Observe the baby lying at rest in the supine position and note the quality of spontaneous voluntary movements (i.e., kicking, hands to the mouth, etc.).
 Note whether the movement occurs to the same degree on both sides.

-Hydrocepholas is defined as progressive introventricular dilation as determined by ultrasound or CAT scan accompanied by olinical signs of increased by ultrasound or CAT scan accompanied by olinical signs of increased intractantial prossure (accelerated growth in head circumference).
-If this intractantial prossure (accelerated growth in head circumference).
-If this process is self-resolving after nove than 3 weeks, it should be termed "arrested"
+Hydrocephilus is defined as progressive intraventricular dilation as determined by ultrasound or CAT scan accompanied by clinical signs of increased intracranical prossure (accelerated growth in head circumference).
+If this intracranical prossure (accelerated growth in head circumference).
+If this process is self-resolving offer more than 3 weeks, it should be termed "arrested INVOLUNTARY MOVEMENTS: